Kotlin/KEEP/proposals/suspend-CoroutineContext-context-parameter.md

 ## IDE integration

 1. Add an intention that replaces `suspend` properties (they are illegal to declare) with properties that have the `CoroutineContext` context parameter.
+  The intention should increase the feature's [discoverability](#discoverability).
-2. Similar to how all call-sites of `suspend` functions have a gutter icon in IDE, we should a gutter icon for all call-sites of functions with context parameters [KTIJ-26653](https://youtrack.jetbrains.com/issue/KTIJ-26653).
+2. Similar to how all call-sites of `suspend` functions have a [gutter icon](https://www.jetbrains.com/help/idea/settings-gutter-icons.html) in IDE, we should add a gutter icon for all call-sites of functions with context parameters [KTIJ-26653](https://youtrack.jetbrains.com/issue/KTIJ-26653).

 ## Related features in other languages